-Assuming an initial offering price of our common stock of \$15.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, the public offering price of our common stock will exceed the exercise price of options issued by us in September 2006 by \$3.21 per share.
+The initial public offering price of our common stock of \$17.00 per share exceeds the exercise price of options issued by us in September 2006 by \$5.21 per share.
 We believe that this increase in the fair value of our common stock was primarily attributable to the following developments during the period:

-- receiving a full-rate production decision from the U.S. Army/SOCOM for the Raven B program in October 2006; - entering into a proof of concept development contract in October 2006 for a hand-held, lethal small UAS; - entering into an advanced concept technology demonstration contract in September 2006 with the Office of the Secretary of Defense, SOCOM and the U.S. Army to develop advanced UAS technologies; - executing two commercial service agreements beginning in October 2006 for oil and gas pipeline and offshore platform monitoring using small UAS; - introducing to the PosiCharge marketplace two additional elements of the system solution, PosiNet logistics management information system and Sidekick fast charge battery accessory; - the anticipated decrease in the marketability discount applicable to our common stock upon the completion of our initial public offering; and - · improved market conditions.
+- receiving a full-rate production decision from the U.S. Army/SOCOM for the Raven B program in October 2006; - entering into a proof of concept development contract in October 2006 for a hand-held, lethal small UAS; - entering into an advanced concept technology demonstration contract in September 2006 with the Office of the Secretary of Defense, SOCOM and the U.S. Army to develop advanced UAS technologies; - executing two commercial service agreements beginning in October 2006 for oil and gas pipeline and offshore platform monitoring using small UAS; - introducing to the PosiCharge marketplace two additional elements of the system solution, PosiNet logistics management information system and Sidekick fast charge battery accessory; - the anticipated decrease in the marketability discount applicable to our common stock upon the completion of our initial public offering; and - improved market conditions.